What I Do

 Buying in the mountains?
 Here's what people ask.

 Mountain properties have unique considerations that don't apply in the flatlands.
-You'll want to understand well and septic systems (most mountain homes aren't on municipal water/sewer), steep-slope building restrictions, winter road access and maintenance, elevation effects on climate and insurance, and the difference between year-round and seasonal access roads.
+You'll want to understand well and septic systems (most mountain homes aren't on municipal water/sewer), steep-slope building restrictions, winter road access and maintenance, and elevation effects on climate and insurance, and the difference between year-round and seasonal access roads.
 A local agent who knows these nuances is essential.

 Yes — the NC High Country is one of the strongest STR markets in the Southeast.
 Proximity to ski resorts (Sugar Mountain, Beech Mountain, Appalachian Ski Mountain), the Blue Ridge Parkway, and Grandfather Mountain drives year-round tourism.
 Banner Elk, Beech Mountain, and Blowing Rock tend to have the strongest rental performance, but the market varies significantly by location and property type.
 I can provide rental projections and connect you with local property managers.